A Student Allowance is a weekly payment that can help with your living expenses while you’re studying.

 You don’t have to pay the money back.

-To get a Student Allowance, you need to be either:
+To get a Student Allowance, you must meet certain criteria.

 In most cases you have to be: